greggman/HappyFunTimes/README.md

     You can think of it this way.
 In the game (the code displaying the game on a large screen)

-    When a player connects `gameserver` will generate an event. `playerconnected`.
+    When a player connects `gameserver` will generate an event. `playerconnect`.
 So

         gameServer.addEventListener('playerconnect', someFunctionToMakeANewPlayer);